LoopKit/loopdocs/docs/loop-3/onboarding.md

     * Dosing Strategy: may be at the default value of `Temp Basal Only`, even if you were using `Automatic Bolus` with Loop 2.x.x
     * Overrides: verify these are populated as expected
+    * Pumps that use a RileyLink: confirm the device is selected and active in the Pump settings screen

 ### Carb Data Source